GuntherRademacher/rex-parser-benchmark/README.md

 The benchmark covers two execution platforms:
 * Java - parsers generated as Java code for direct invocation from Java.
-* XQuery - parsers generated for use in XQuery, either generated as XQuery code, or generated as Java code for being used as an external function from XQuery, executed on [BaseX](https://basex.org/) or [SaxonJ-HE](https://www.saxonica.com/products/products.xml).
+* XQuery - parsers generated for use in XQuery, either generated as XQuery code, or generated as Java code for being used as an external function from XQuery, executed on [BaseX 10.8][BaseX] or [SaxonJ-HE 12.3][SaxonJ-HE].

 ## Available parsers in Java